rbccps-iisc/corinthian/README.rst

 Disabling admin APIs
 ====================
 By default the admin related APIs are allowed from any host.
-To disable it: set the DISALLOW_ADMIN_APIS environment variable (in the docker/.env file).
+To disable it: unset the "ALLOW_ADMIN_APIS_FROM_OTHER_HOSTS" environment variable (in the docker/.env file).

 Use-case diagrams
 =================